mfnf4000/mfnf4000/README.md

 - I design and maintain **Discord bot setups** to support moderation, automation and quality-of-life features.
 - I value **clarity, documentation and predictable workflows** over flashy but fragile solutions.
 - This GitHub profile serves as a record of ongoing experiments and long-term projects.
+- 🤖 **Vibe coder** – I don't write code from scratch.
+I direct AI to build what I need, and I make sure it actually works.

 ---